npquintos/Linux-Installation/README.md

 # Linux-Installation
 Ideal way to install a Linux Distro

-An ideal intallation would be:
+## An ideal intallation would be:
 1.  fast start-up time
-2. Easy re-installation of Distro
+2. Easy re-installation/refresh of Distro

-To this end:
+## To this end:
-1. Install OS and executables to SSD
+1. Install OS and executables to SSD for fast start-up time
-2. Install /home, /var, /tmp, to HD
+2. Install /home, /var, /tmp, /srv to HD to preserve user's data (/home) and minimize disk write damage (/var, /tmp, /srv) as SSD is sensitive to writes.

-Basic Steps:
-1. If this is not the first time, pull out the hard disk so that it is not overwritten during the Linux Distro installation.
+## Basic Steps for first time installation:
+1. Pull out the HD (hard disk)
-2. Install the Linux Distro to an SSD.
+2. Install the Linux Distro to an SSD (Solid State Disk).
 Use only one partition - /.
 In this way, you maximize the disk space and not run out of space on your /usr/bin or /var directories.
+Reboot when installation is finished.
+3. Format the HD as a **single** partition.
+4. Use **df -h** to determine the device numbers of the HD and SSD (eg. /dev/sda1, /dev/sdb1).
+Identify which device number is which disk.
-3. If this is the very first time, your HD would be blank.
-Format and mount it to /hd.
-Use the blkid command to determine the UUID of your hard disk.
-If this is not the first time, pull out this disk so that it is untouched during installation in Step 1.
+5.  mount the HD to **/hd** (sudo mount /dev/sdxx /hd).
+6. Use the **blkid** command to determine the UUID of your hard disk (eg. blkid /dev/sda1).
+7. Edit /etc/fstab using the guide below.
+Use the UUIDs determined in Step 6.
+A copy of this file is in the repository.

 Sample ##/etc/fstab## will look like this:
+---
 \# /etc/fstab: static file system information.

 \# Use 'blkid' to print the universally unique identifier for a